tinaxie123/Uno_Orchestra/README.md

 # Uno-Orchestra

-Hierarchical-delegation router that decomposes a task into subtasks and routes each to a `(worker model, skill)` pair, trained with SFT + cost-aware RL.
+🎉🎉🎉Hierarchical-delegation router that decomposes a task into subtasks and routes each to a `(worker model, skill)` pair, trained with SFT + cost-aware RL.

 ## 🎆Configure Your Own LLM skillrouter